morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ##### `chipset - Mediatek mt7925 - supported in-kernel since Linux kernel 6.7 (2024)`

-No adapters with this chipset are available yet.
+No adapters with this chipset are available to consumers yet.
 Expect adapters to be available at some point in 2024.
+If you see an adapter that uses the mt7925 chipset, please post in `Issues`.

 -----